bucketmouse/Unity-Lua/README.md

 # Documentation

-See the original Unity-Lua documentation.
+See the [original Unity-Lua documentation](https://github.com/Semaeopus/Unity-Lua).
+All methods in LuaVM are now statics on Moonsharp.Script.
+Attributes are unchanged.